RubixML/ML/README.md

 ```

 ### Binary Serializer
 Converts persistable object to and from a binary encoding.
-Binary format is smaller and typically faster than plain text serializers.
+Binary format is *usually* smaller and faster than plain text serializers.

 #### Parameters:
 This serializer does not have any parameters.